 9.12.3 Benefits During Sabbaticals

-While on sabbatical, premium deductions for such benefits as health, dental, life, and accident insurance, as well as for savings bond and United Way contributions, will continue as if the faculty member were at full salary.
-This means that those benefits matched by the university continue to be matched, and those benefits fully paid by the university continue to be fully paid (e.g., life/accidental death insurance, long-term disability benefits).
+While on sabbatical, premium deductions for all benefits will continue as if the faculty member were at full salary.
+This means that those benefits matched by the University continue to be matched, and those benefits paid by the University continue to be fully paid (e.g., life/accidental death insurance, long-term disability benefits).

-TIAA-CREF contributions will continue at the same rate as chosen by the faculty member prior to the sabbatical.
-For example, a five-percent faculty contribution would be applied to a reduced sabbatical salary, as would the university's matching percentage.
+The voluntary 403(b) retirement plan will continue at the same rate as chosen by the faculty member prior to the sabbatical.
+For example, a five-percent faculty contribution would be applied to a reduced sabbatical salary, as would the University’s matching percentage.

-Benefits from the Teacher's Retirement System of Alabama are affected more than those just described.
-Faculty members receive prorated salary and service credit for their time on sabbatical.
-For example, faculty being paid one-half of their nine-month academic salary for a year of sabbatical will receive one-half of a year's service credit and one-half of that year's salary credit.
-Refer to the sabbatical leave schedule in 9.13.1.

-Faculty members interested in knowing exactly how their benefits accrue while on sabbatical should meet with a representative of the Office of Employee Benefits.
+Benefits from the Teacher's Retirement System of Alabama are affected as follows: Faculty members who take two semesters of sabbatical at half or two-thirds of their normal academic year salary receive prorated salary and/or service credit for their time on sabbatical.
+Faculty members interested in knowing exactly how their benefits accrue while on sabbatical should meet with a representative of the Office of Employee Benefits and/or the Teachers Retirement System of Alabama.
 Faculty on sabbatical are eligible for salary increases and promotion as they would be were they not on sabbatical.

 9.12.4 Compensation During Sabbaticals from Sources Other than UAH

-During a sabbatical, a faculty member may receive income from sources other than UAH to supplement salary from UAH.
-These sources include either remuneration for teaching part time at another university or being partially paid by a scholarly research center at which the faculty member is taking the sabbatical.
+During a sabbatical, a faculty member may receive income from sources other than the University to supplement salary from the University and to cover sabbatical travel costs and/or a higher cost of living at the location(s) where the sabbatical is taken.
+These sources include, but are not limited to remuneration for teaching part time at another University or being partially paid by a scholarly research center at which the faculty member is taking the sabbatical.
+The income that a faculty member receives from sources other than the University while on sabbatical must be approved by the faculty member’s department chair, dean and provost.

 Because the reason for a sabbatical is professional development, not augmentation of income, consulting and other professional activities while on sabbatical are governed by the same regulations as those applicable to faculty not on sabbatical.

 9.12.5 Other Requirements and Reporting

-Recipients of paid sabbaticals are required either to return to the service of UAH for a period equal to the sabbatical period or to reimburse UAH for all salary received from UAH while on sabbatical.
-Not later than the end of the first semester following return from a sabbatical, the recipient must submit a report summarizing the activities performed during the sabbatical and the achievements accomplished.
+Recipients of paid sabbaticals are required either to return to the service of the University for a period equal to the sabbatical period or to reimburse the University for all salary received from the University while on sabbatical.
+Not later than 60 of the next academic semester following return from a sabbatical, the recipient must submit a report summarizing the activities performed during the sabbatical and the achievements accomplished.
 The report should be submitted and forwarded through the same channels as the original application for sabbatical.

-While on sabbatical, faculty remain bound by all rules and regulations of UAH.
+While on sabbatical, faculty remain bound by all rules and regulations of the University.
 During the sabbatical period, faculty members retain their rights to participate and vote in faculty matters as if they were not on sabbatical, provided they are available or can be reached in a reasonable period of time.
 Faculty members on sabbatical are discouraged, however, from service activities and from involvement in routine activities of their unit.
 Administrators and committee chairs are discouraged from requesting service from faculty members on sabbatical.

-9.13 Sick Leave
+9.13 Medical and Emergency Leave